Catalans Dragons: 2008–2017: Improvement in league results

-2018–present: Success
+2018–present: Establishment as a top club

-On 25 August 2018, Catalans Dragons won their first Rugby League trophy, after defeating Warrington 20–14 in the 2018 Challenge Cup Final, in the process becoming the first non-English team to win the competition in its long, illustrious history.
+On 25 August 2018, Catalans Dragons won their first British Rugby League trophy, after defeating Warrington 20–14 in the 2018 Challenge Cup Final, in the process becoming the first non-English team to win the competition.

 During the 2019 season, Catalans Dragons held their home match against Wigan at the Camp Nou in Barcelona.
-The match was the first Super League game in Spain and attracted a record attendance for a Super League game outside of the Grand Final of 31,555.
+The match was the first Super League game in Spain and attracted a record attendance for a Super League game, outside of the Grand Final or Magic Weekend, of 31,555.
 The game resulted in a 33–16 victory for the Dragons.

 On 28 January 2020, Catalans Dragons announced that they had signed Israel Folau despite him holding to the Biblical teaching that those who practice homosexuality without repenting will go to hell (going so far as to suggest that the 2019–20 Australian bushfires were God's judgment on Australia for allowing same sex marriage and abortion).

 Wigan Warriors responded by saying that their next game against Catalans would be named Pride Day.

 In 2021, Catalans won Super League's League Leaders' Shield for the first time, following a 31–30 golden point extra time victory over reigning champions St Helens during Magic Weekend.
-On 9 October 2021, Catalans played in their first ever Super League grand final with the opponents being reigning champions St Helens.
+On 9 October 2021, Catalans played in their first ever Super League Grand Final with the opponents being reigning champions St Helens.
 Catalans lead the match in the second half but a try late to St Helens saw Catalans lose 12–10.

 In the 2022 Super League season, Catalans finished 4th on the table and qualified for the playoffs.
 The club would be eliminated from the playoffs in the first week, suffering a shock 20-10 loss against Leeds.

+In the 2023 Super League season, Catalans finished second on the table, equal on points with Wigan who finished first.
+They would eventually reach the grand final after beating St Helens in the semi-final which ended the clubs four-year dominance of the competition.
+Catalans would go on to lose the 2023 Super League Grand Final 10-2 against Wigan.
+Catalans became the first team since the Super League era began in 1996 to not score a try in the final.

+In the 2024 Super League season, Catalans had a disappointing campaign finishing 7th on the table and missing out on the playoffs.

+In the 2025 Super League season, Catalans had an even tougher season than what they experienced in 2024 with the club finishing 9th on the table.